-In July 2022 Aloys will curate a solo exhibition of the work of Bristol-based Artist and Art-Psychotherapist Ben Anthony at The Island Gallery, Bristol.
-For the exhibition Aloys has selected artworks, designed exhibition posters, coordinated printing, written exhibition copy, promoted the exhibition online and managed the installation and de-installation.
+In July 2022 Aloys curated a solo exhibition of the work of Bristol-based Artist and Art-Psychotherapist Ben Anthony at The Island Gallery, Bristol.
+For the exhibition Aloys selected artworks, designed exhibition posters, coordinated printing, wrote the exhibition text, promoted the exhibition online and managed the installation and de-installation of artworks.

 Scroll down to learn more about the exhibition.